-Second, the government provides public services to citizens in exchange for their tax payments.
-If the fiscal equivalence between public goods and tax prices is violated by setting those prices too high, citizens think they have a justification for evading taxes.3 Third, citizens perceive their tax payments as contributions to the 'bonum commune' such that they are willing to honestly declare their income even if they do not receive a full public good equivalent to their tax payments.
-For example they might be net contributors to the welfare state.
-Income redistribution is the more accepted by affluent citizens the more the political process is perceived to be fair and the more policy outcomes are legitimate.
-In that respect, a classic second mistake of traditional deterrence policy should be mentioned.
-The tax authority might erroneously audit honest taxpayers who then feel unhappy about the violation of their privacy.
-Fourth, the way the tax office treats taxpayers in auditing processes plays a role.
-As Frey and Feld (2002) and Feld and Frey (2002, 2002a) argue, taxpayers and tax authorities are engaged in a psychological tax contract in which fiscal exchange is implicitly specified.
-The implicit contract about fiscal exchange presupposes that taxpayers and the tax authority treat each other as partners of a contract, i.e. with mutual respect and honesty.
-If tax administrations instead treat taxpayers as inferiors in a hierarchical relationship, this psychological tax contract is violated and citizens have good reason not to stick to their part of the contract and to evade taxes.
-Braithwaite (2003) is speaking of responsive regulation in this context.
+This extensive account of Sandmo's (2006) most recent defense of the standard economic approach to explain tax evasion is particularly useful because he strongly dismisses the argument that the consideration of intrinsic motivation forces a leave from the framework of neoclassical economic theory (p.
+650).
+We disagree and instead propose to study tax compliance by drawing on a contractual metaphor (Feld and Frey 2007): Tax compliance is the result of a psychological tax contract as a concept that goes beyond the traditional deterrence model and explains tax morale as a complicated interaction between taxpayers and the government establishing a fair, reciprocal exchange.
+A contractual relationship implies duties and rights for each contract partner.
+They first consist of public services the government provides to citizens in exchange for their tax payments.
+If the benefit principle of taxation, which implies a fiscal equivalence between public goods and tax prices, is violated by setting those prices too high, citizens may feel a justification to evade taxes.3 Second, citizens may perceive their tax payments as contributions to the bonum commune.
+They may then honestly declare their income even if they do not receive a full public good equivalent to their tax payments.
+Income redistribution is the more accepted by affluent citizens the more the political process is perceived to be fair and the more policy outcomes are legitimate.4 Third, the contractual relationship has additional implications at the procedural level: the way the tax office treats taxpayers in auditing processes plays a role.
+As Frey and Feld (2002) and Feld and Frey (2002, 2002a) argue, the psychological tax contract presupposes that taxpayers and the tax authority treat each other likè partners, i.e. with mutual respect and honesty.
+If tax administrations instead treat taxpayers as inferiors in a hierarchical relationship, the psychological tax contract is violated and citizens have good reason not to stick to their part of the contract and evade taxes.